Kooralbyn

 Kooralbyn features high concentrations of lone person households, with a lower-than-average median household size

 Family households comprise 66.6% of all households, including 18.1% couples with children, 39.1% couples without children, and 9.4% single parent families.
-Non-family households account for 33.4%, with lone person households at 29.9% and group households making up 2.9%.
-The median household size is 2.3 people, smaller than the Greater Brisbane average of 2.6.
+Non-family households account for the remaining 33.4%, with lone person households at 29.9% and group households comprising 2.9%.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households